Overview of Washington Mortgages

 The Washington Homeownership Resource Center is a fantastic resource for anyone purchasing a home in the state.
 Its main purpose is to direct homebuyers to the courses, programs and financial assistance opportunities that will best suit them in their homebuying process.

-Residents of rural Washington may also be eligible for loans and grants from the United States Department of Agriculture to put toward purchasing a new home or repairing a current house.
+Residents of rural Washington may also be eligible for loans and grants from the U.S. Department of Agriculture to put toward purchasing a new home or repairing a current house.

 Washington Mortgage Taxes

-If you’re purchasing or selling in Washington, be aware that there are transfer taxes on real estate transactions.
-There is a real property sale excise tax of 1.28% of sales, as well as a price plus local option tax, which ranges from 1.53%-2.03% with the local option of 0.25%-0.75%.
+If you’re purchasing or selling a home in Washington, be aware that there are transfer taxes on real estate transactions.
+There is a real estate excise tax (REET) with rates that vary from 1.1% to 3% depending on the value of the sale.
+There are also local tax rates, which range from 0.25% to 0.75%.
 In Washington, the seller generally pays these fees, but the buyer has the option to cover them.

 Homeowners across the country are allowed to deduct the mortgage interest they pay from their taxable income when they file their federal tax return.